-- 11. For parents who meet the deadline for the first round of allocations, they will be informed by email or first class post for those who made a postal application, in accordance with the Local Authority co-ordinated scheme. - 12.
-Governors will be sympathetic to the situation of parents/guardians who have children of multiple births (twins, triplets, etc.) in relation to the allocation of places for their children at the preferred school - 13.
+- 11. For parents who meet the deadline for the first round of allocations, they will be informed by email or first-class post for those who made a postal application, in accordance with the Local Authority coordinated scheme. - 12.
+Governors will be sympathetic to the situation of parents/guardians who have children of multiple births (twins, triplets, etc.) in relation to the allocation of places for their children at the preferred school. - 13.
 Students who fail to gain a place after the criteria in paragraph 8 above have been applied will be placed on a waiting list (see footnote 11).
 They will be ranked in descending order using the Admissions Policy.
-If a place subsequently becomes available, it will be allocated to the next child on the waiting list or a higher ranking late applicant. - 14.
+If a place subsequently becomes available, it will be allocated to the next child on the waiting list or a higher-ranking late applicant. - 14.
 For Years 7, 8, 9, 10 and 11 the PAN is 174.
 All 'In-Year' applications should be addressed to the Admissions Administrator at the school who will process the application in close liaison with the Local Authority.
 Once the PAN for a Year Group has been reached no additional students will be admitted unless imposed on the school by an Independent Appeal Panel or through the Local Authority's In Year Fair Access Protocol, Children in Care Protocol or, as directed by the Local Authority. - 15.
 The admission of children with Educational Health and Care Plans (formerly Statements of Special Educational Needs) is covered by Sections 324 to 328 of, and Schedule 27 to, the Education Act 1996.
 Guidance on the Admission of Statemented students is given in the Special Needs Code of Practice 2014. - 16.
 If the Governors are unable to offer a place at the school, parents have the right of appeal to an Independent Appeal Panel established under the Provisions of the Education Act.
-All appeals should be addressed to the Appeals Team, Democratic Services, South Walks House, South Walks Road, Dorchester, DT1 1UZ or email schoolappeals@dorsetcouncil.gov.uk If preferred, appeal forms can be emailed to the school via dmattock@woodroffe.dorset.sch.uk Receipt of email will be acknowledged and forwarded onto the Appeals Team who will then contact appellants directly.
+All appeals should be made via this link: Appeal a school admission decision Dorset Council